Middleware

 ];

-super global middleware can be configured not only in the main project but also in a specific plugin.
-For example, if you configure@
+super global middleware can not only be configured in the main project but also in a certain plugin.
+For example, configuring an@

-Sometimes we want to add middleware to a application plugin without modifying the plugin's code (because it will be overwritten during an update).
-In this case, we can configure middleware for it in the main project.
+Sometimes we want to add a middleware to a specific application plugin without modifying the plugin's code (as upgrades could overwrite it).
+In this case, we can configure the middleware in the main project.

 Configure the following in config/middleware.php